Some tips when working with PLINK2

 file.

-While PLINK2 binary software supports many file formats used in genetic analysis software, the corresponding R binding pgenlibr
+While PLINK2 binary software supports many file formats used in genetic analysis software, its corresponding R binding pgenlibr

 works only with this pgen/pvar/psam format.